 No one likes a website cluttered with content with very little breathing space for the letters.
 Leaving some space for margins on all sides of the text is a must; equally vital is the line height.
 Too little white space tends to frustrate the user, just as too much would as well.
 Finding a balance is very important.

-For an in-depth overview of white-space within web design, you could try this article: Using White Space Effectively In Web Design.
+For an in-depth overview of white-space within web design, you could try this article: How to Effectively Use Whitespace in Web Design.

 4. Size Does Matter